mels0n/tabletop_scheduler/README.md

   - **Discord Exclusive**:
     - "Recover with Discord" allows instant login for event managers.
     - Post live-updating dashboards to your channel.
+- **Privacy-First**:
+  - **Zero Tracking**: We do not use Google Analytics, Facebook Pixels, or any third-party trackers.
-- **Privacy-First**: Your data stays on your server (SQLite).
-We capture as little information as possible and use your local browser cache to remember who you are.
+  - **Self-Hostable**: Your data stays on your server (SQLite).
+We capture as little information as possible.
+  - **Persistence**: We use cookies only to restore your session, never to track you.

 ## One Click Start (Cloud)